hackoregon/hack-university-data-science/README.md

 ## Week 7: Project Work Days (November 29, December 1)

+We will have stand-up style check-ins at the beginning of the project work days.

 ## Week 8: Project Presentation and Discussion (December 6 & 8)
 Presentation 3: Complete Project Presentation